2013 North American Car and Truck of the Year (NACTOY) nominees

 Toyota RAV4 EV

-Lou Ann Hammond, CEO, www.drivingthenation.com, is a member of the North American Car Truck/Utility of the Year jury
+Lou Ann Hammond, the CEO, www.drivingthenation.com, is a member of the North American Car Truck/Utility of the Year jury